-To provide the Committee with an overview of the submissions received on the draft Regional Walking Plan and to seek the Committee's view on the recommended final Regional Walking Plan (Attachment 1).
+To provide the Committee with an overview of the submissions received on the draft Regional Walking Plan and to seek the Committee's agreement to recommend adoption of the revised Regional Walking Plan (Attachment 1) to Greater Wellington.

 2. Significance of the decision